Desktop computer screen showing data collection

 4 Data Collection Methods

-Once you understand the difference between qualitative and quantitative data it is helpful to understand the variety of methods you can use to gather your data.
+Once you understand the difference between qualitative and quantitative data, it is helpful to understand the various methods you can use to gather your data.
 Data collection methods are tools that help organizations collect quality data.
-When these tools are applied accurately, organizations can be confident in their data.
-The list below provides the most common data collection methods: 1) Focus Groups, 2) Interviews, 3) Observations, and 4) Surveys
+Organizations can be confident in their findings when these tools are applied accurately.
+The list below provides the most common data collection methods: 1) Focus Groups, 2) Interviews, 3) Observations, and 4) Surveys.

 Focus Groups

-This data collection method involves face-to-face interactions between researcher/moderator and respondents.
-Typically, most of the data gathered within focus groups are qualitative in nature.
-One of the goals of focus groups is to get respondents to provide further details and insight into their opinions, something that is typically not available via quantitative data collection methods.
+This data collection method involves face-to-face interactions between the researcher/moderator and respondents.
+Typically, most of the data gathered within focus groups are qualitative.
+One of the goals of focus groups is to get respondents to provide further details and insight into their opinions.
+Facilitators can probe or ask follow-up questions to gather additional information.
+While surveys can include qualitative questions, the ability to rich qualitative data is limited.
 Focus groups are great for understanding the why and what behind your questions.
-For example, through focus groups you can understand why people like your program or what they think about your idea.
-Data collection during focus groups can be enhanced by the group dynamics/conversation between the respondents.
-If you need a reminder of what qualitative data is, please refer to one of our previous blog posts What is Quantitative and Qualitative Data?
+For example, you can understand why people like your program or what they think about your idea through focus groups.
+During focus groups, the group dynamics/conversation between the respondents can enhance the type of information you collect.
+If you want to learn more about qualitative data, please refer to one of our previous blog posts What is Quantitative and Qualitative Data?

 Interviews

-Like focus groups, interviews typically gather qualitative data, rather than quantitative data.
-Interviews can be more focused or open-ended depending on the needs of the researcher (Thomas, Nelson, & Silverman, 2015).
-Since interviews are done on a one-on-one basis (either in person or over the phone), the researcher is looking at an individual’s opinion on something, rather than group discussion.
-It’s important during interviews that whoever is conducting the interviews builds a rapport with respondent, which in turn results in getting further details over other data collection methods (Thomas, Nelson, & Silverman, 2015).
+Like focus groups, interviews typically gather qualitative data rather than quantitative data.
+Interviews can be more focused or open-ended depending on the researcher’s needs (Thomas, Nelson, & Silverman, 2015).
+The researcher is looking at an individual’s opinion rather than a group discussion since interviews are done one-on-one (either in person or over the phone).
+It’s crucial during interviews that whoever is conducting the interviews builds a rapport with the respondent, which in turn results in getting further details over other data collection methods (Thomas, Nelson, & Silverman, 2015).
+Interviews are an excellent data collection method when the discussion topic is sensitive.
+For example, a respondent may not want to share intimate details about their life in front of strangers or during a focus group.

 Observations

-Observational data collection methods include observing behavior in it’s natural state.
-There are two main types of observations that can take place: 1) participant observation and 2) unobtrusive observation.
+Observational data collection methods include observing behavior in its natural state.
+Two main types of observations can occur 1) participant observation and 2) unobtrusive observation.
 In participant observation, a “researcher may interact with participants and become a part of their community” (Driscoll, 2011).
 In unobtrusive observation, the researcher does not interact with the participants and instead takes notes about the behavior they are observing (Driscoll, 2011).
+Observations are useful for gathering real-time information about an exhibit, program, or other activity.
+For instance, if you were evaluating the effectiveness of a museum exhibit, collecting observation data as patrons are visiting the museum may be the best strategy.

 Surveys

 Surveys are a common type of data collection method.
-Surveys typically gather quantitative data, but can also gather qualitative data.
-Surveys can typically be collected online or with paper.
-Surveys tend to consist of predefined close-ended or open-ended questions that require some kind of response.
+They typically gather quantitative data but can also collect qualitative data.
+Also, surveys can typically be administered online or with paper.
+Most surveys consist of predefined close-ended or open-ended questions that require some response.
 Three main types of response options include: 1) categorical or nominal, 2) ordinal, and 3) numerical.
-Categorical or nominal data are data that have no numerical value, such as race/ethnicity or eye color.
+Categorical or nominal data, such as race/ethnicity or eye color, have no numerical value.
 Ordinal data includes rating your response based on a scale such as a Likert scale.
-Most Liker scales include 4 to 7 responses.
+Most Likert scales include 4 to 7 responses.
 One of the most frequently used ordinal response options are: strongly agree, agree, neither agree nor disagree, disagree, and strongly disagree.
 In contrast to categorical or nominal data, numerical data is looking for a numerical response.
-Common numerical data include things like height, weight, age, and number of times you have done something (Taylor-Powell, 2008).
+Common numerical data include height, weight, age, and number of times you have done something (Taylor-Powell, 2008).

 This REC 5-part blog series started with a post entitled Collecting Quality Data – 4 Questions.
 The final blog post will focus on the pros and cons of the various data collection methods mentioned here.
-Hopefully, reviewing the pros and cons of these various methods will help you make the best decision for your needs.
-As you think of which method will get you the data you need, think about how you plan to use and report this information.
+Reviewing the pros and cons of these methods will help you make the best decision for your needs.
+As you think of which method will get you the needed data, think about how you plan to use and report this information.
 This consideration will help you decide which method is best for you!

 Feel free to contact me with any research and evaluation needs: annette@researchevaluationconsulting.com